lorcandk/CDROUTER_CONFIGURATOR/README.md

 python ~/cdrouter_flask.py

 To use, browse to:
-ldkcloud.ddns.net:5000/CDROUTER_CONFIGURATOR
+#ldkcloud.ddns.net:5000/CDROUTER_CONFIGURATOR
+broadbandlab.ddns.net:5000/CDROUTER_CONFIGURATOR

 Select DUT# for the specific device under test.
-Data source for DUT parameters is DUT_parameters.csv
+Data source for DUT parameters is cdrouter_DUT.csv

 Select other test options.
 Submit.